oasiseng/ReadySetOrange/addordable_attainable/step2_affordability.md

 ---

 ### Disclaimer
 This guide paraphrases public County materials to aid understanding and **does not replace** official County rules or approvals. **Always verify** current thresholds (AMI, price caps, sectors, fee programs) with Orange County before applying.
+It is provided for educational and informational purposes only.
+Oasis Engineering LLC is not affiliated with, endorsed by, or officially partnered with Orange County Government.
+Always verify with Orange County for current rules, thresholds, and applications.